 Stephen Green, head of the Fosters Personal Injury Department and Partner of the firm, said, "once again the government have ignored a golden opportunity to a ban the kind of calls that most people find a complete nuisance.
 At the same time they are proposing to raise the thresholds for which compensation can be recovered in road accident public liability and work accident claims."

-If you have suffered injury as a result of an accident and wish to pursue a claim please call us on 0800 731 8539 or e-mail us on email@example.com and a member of our experienced personal injury solicitors in Norwich will be in contact very soon.
+If you have suffered injury as a result of an accident and wish to pursue a claim please call us on 0800 731 8539 or email us and one of our experienced personal injury solicitors in Norwich will be in contact very soon.
 If you would prefer to talk face-to-face, please take advantage of our no obligation free initial consultation to see how we can assist you.